SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Discussion

 \subsection{Rise indices}

-We find that the rise indices of SNe~Iax are systematically lower than in normal SNe~Ia, with mean weighted rise indices of $\sim$1.4 -- 1.5 in the ZTF $g$- and $r$-bands compared to $\sim$2 for SNe~Ia.
-This is consistent with previous studies of individual SNe~Iax that have typically found rise indices ranging from $\sim$1.0 -- 1.4 \citep{miller--18, maguire--23}.
+Studies of individual SNe~Iax have typically found rise indices ranging from $\sim$1.0 -- 1.4 \citep{miller--18, maguire--23, hoogendam--25}.
+Consistent with this, our light curve fits show similar shallow rises and indicate that the rise indices of SNe~Iax are systematically lower than in normal SNe~Ia, with mean weighted rise indices of $\sim$1.4 -- 1.5 in the ZTF $g$- and $r$-bands compared to $\sim$2 for SNe~Ia.

-\cite{magee--18} present radiative transfer models exploring the impact of the $^{56}$Ni distribution on the early light curve.
-Assuming different distributions of $^{56}$Ni throughout the ejecta, they show that those models with extended $^{56}$Ni distributions have shallower rises up to maximum light (i.e. lower $\alpha$).
-Indeed, the most extended distributions contain at least some amount of $^{56}$Ni throughout the entire ejecta and show an average $B$-band rise index of $\sim$1.6.
-Conversely, the most compact distributions confine $^{56}$Ni to only the very innermost regions (with a sharp transition from $^{56}$Ni-rich to -poor) and have an average index of $\sim$2.8.
-Intermediate distributions have an average of $\sim$2.1.
-While these models were intended to form a parameter study of the $^{56}$Ni distributions in normal SNe~Ia, they highlight its importance and provide further evidence in favour of extended $^{56}$Ni distributions (i.e. a well-mixed ejecta) in SNe~Iax.
-The most extended $^{56}$Ni distributions from \cite{magee--18} have a mass fraction of $\sim$0.8 in the inner ejecta that drops to $\sim$0.08 in the outer ejecta.
-This decrease is more extreme than the (angle averaged) $^{56}$Ni distributions predicted by pure deflagration models, which typically only vary by up to a few tens of per cent throughout the ejecta.
-Therefore, pure deflagration models may show even lower rise indices, similar to those observed among SNe~Iax.
-Likewise, the shell of burning products produced in PGCD models could result in a relatively shallow rise at early times, but the presence of two distinct $^{56}$Ni-rich regions may also produce a bump in the early light curve that does not match observations of SNe~Iax \citep{magee--20--clumps}.
+In addition to producing a shorter dark phase, an extended $^{56}$Ni distribution also produces a shallower rise towards maximum light (i.e. lower $\alpha$; \citealt{piro-nakar-2014}). \cite{magee--18} present radiative transfer models of different $^{56}$Ni distributions, with those containing $^{56}$Ni throughout the ejecta showing an average $B$-band rise index of $\sim$1.6 while the most compact $^{56}$Ni distributions show an average of $\sim$2.8.
+The $^{56}$Ni mass fraction for the most extended models presented by \cite{magee--18} decreases $\sim$90 per cent from the inner to outer ejecta.
+This is more extreme than the change in the (angle-averaged) $^{56}$Ni distributions predicted by pure deflagration models, which typically only vary by up to a few tens of per cent throughout the ejecta.
+Therefore, pure deflagrations and more vigorously mixed models may show even lower rise indices, similar to those observed among SNe~Iax.